Yep, we're having a girl!

 "1.
 Learn about the normal responses to infertility.

 The first step in reducing the stress of infertility is to stop feeling panicky about feeling rotten!
-Read about the emotional aspects of infertility.
+Read about the emotional aspects of infertility.2.
+Another step in overcoming isolation is to build a bridge back to your family.

 All but the least sensitive can be educated about infertility, and can be taught by you how to be helpful and supportive.
 Ask them to do some reading on infertility.
 Also, be sure to let them know how you want to be treated.